mmistakes/made-mistakes-jekyll/_posts/paperfaces/2013-10-02-anniversary-portrait.md

   feature: paperfaces-anniversary-portrait-lg.jpg
   thumb: paperfaces-anniversary-portrait-150.jpg
 category: paperfaces
-tags: [portrait, illustration, Paper by 53, black and white, romance]
+tags: [portrait, illustration, Paper by 53, black and white, romance, beard]
 ---

 Nothing says romance quite like drawing a faceless portrait of your wife on your wedding day.
 Happy Anniversary [Wendy](http://2littlerosebuds.com) --- and as your friend [Toodee](http://uncyclopedia.wikia.com/wiki/Yo_Gabba_Gabba!) would say, "Keep on Jumping."